girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 typescript will view ***name*** as string

-Another important reason to consider javascript is the enhanced IDE support,with typescript we get intellisense support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding nd less time on debugging.
+Another important reason to consider javascript is the enhanced IDE support,with typescript we get intellisense support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the description of that error.So this way we spend more time on coding and less time on debugging.
- ## Why Typescipt is better?  (from web dev zone )
+ ## Why Typescript is better?  (from web dev zone )
 - Typescript make the javascript code more readable and make easy to debug.
 -  As we know  javascript does not support variable type which take more time to identify errors(during run time) so which typescript add natural syntax for providing types which helps in clearing the bugs easily.
-- Another important reason to consider javascript is the enhanced IDE support,with typescipt we get intellisense support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding and less time on debugging.
+- Another important reason to consider javascript is the enhanced IDE support,with typescipt we get intellisense support ,ability to refactor code easily and the red squiggy line . whenever there is an error along with the desciption of that error.So this way we spend more time on coding and less time on debugging.
 - Since it is open source ,it is always improving.
 - Typescript is a superset of ES3, ES5, and ES6 and provide all features along with more productivity.